samayo/bulletproof/README.md

         'keywords'=>[
                     'this, should, be, keywords, for, all, your, pages, seperated, by commas']

-these are default keywords for all your static page, but not! for dynamic pages
+these are default keywords for all your static page, not! for dynamic pages

 ###### Declaring Dynamic pages/things

-Since we have said, dynamic pages with queries needs unique data for each query, then we have the table to get the data from, what to query in a page, and which rows to pull from database.
+Since we have said dynamic pages with queries need unique data based on each query, then we have to make query to database, which rows to pull from database.

       function databaseConfigs(){
          return [
             'tableName'=>'pages', //table name
             'queryType'=>'id', //this is query of $_GET array, or in short $_GET['whatever-is-inside-here'] 'dataToFetch'=>['title','keywords','description'] // which rows to fetch from tableName ];
       }